crypticcoinvip/docker/README.md

 ```
 ./tools set_autostart
 ```
 This script will try to place starting record in "/etc/cron.d/cryptic_by_$USER".
+In the case you have **successfully** announced masternode by "./tools mn_announce", autostart will be set by announce script (and only in that case).
 Anyway, make sure that node starts after system reboot.
 Especially in the case you are a "masternode"!

 Running node image
 ------------------